atom-archive/space-pen/README.md

 view.addSpacecraft "Enterprise"
 ```

-You can also pass a params hash on construction:
+You can also pass arguments on construction, which get passed to both the
+`@content` method and the view's constructor.

 ```coffeescript
 class Spacecraft extends View